TGBotDevList/tgbotdevlist.github.io/_pages/advice.md

 permalink: /advice/
 ---

-What follows it for from being legal advice.
+What follows it far from being legal advice.
 It's just some things that I personally consider common sense and that you should probably think of before wiring money to/starting to work for a stranger on the internet.

 Are you missing something here?
 Please [tell me](https://github.com/TGBotDevList/tgbotdevlist.github.io/issues/new/choose).